klaytn/kips/KIPs/kip-fungible_token.md

 The function SHOULD `throw` if the message caller's balance does not have enough tokens to burn.

 *Note* Burns of 0 values MUST be treated as normal transfers and fire the [Transfer event](#transfer-1).

+OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.

 ```solidity
 function burn(uint256 _value) public